 Their attitude can often be; Sure, come on in and have a burger, or a steak, but No, I have no idea where that place you’re looking for might be, but i do hope you enjoy your meal.

-Use the Reality to adjust your Dreams and enjoy this new lifestyle
+Adjust your Dreams and enjoy this new Lifestyle

 I know I've painted a terrible picture, but in reality, a smart camper soon learns that the pool is big enough, the campsite isn't the problem, but rather the RV driver's experience backing up is the problem.